Editor's note: This story was originally published Nov. 22, 2017. We're bringing it back today in honor of Cyber Monday!

 Typically, shipping rates creep higher the closer we get to Christmas.
 But, as Retail Dive reports, about 65 percent of shoppers believe they should be able to place online orders after Dec.
 17 and still get free shipping.

-According to Paribus data, close to four percent of packages are delivered late.
+According to Paribus data, close to 4 percent of packages are delivered late.

 But, there is hope, Glyman said.